4-H ignites a passion for science and technology in Minnesota youth

 Red dust makes clouds in the atmosphere as we land at our first stop on this 4-H STEM adventure.
 Craters and canyons engrave the rock.
 We are just about ready to explore, but first we need our spacesuits!

-40 youth from 10 Minnesota counties are engaged in five, 30 minute sessions during the week of Nov.
+Forty youth from 10 Minnesota counties are engaged in five, 30-minute sessions during the week of Nov.
 16 through Nov.
 24 in the exploration called Mission to Mars.
 This hybrid learning series combines live online sessions with hands-on learning activities that ensure young participants can dig deep into the wonders of building a life on Mars.

 Each participant received an at-home learning kit to support their experience.
 The kits included all the supplies necessary for hands-on activities that explore how mechanical engineering, physics, computer science and agriculture play critical roles in creating inhabitable societies.